wing5wong/artisan-whs-static/source/_events/2020-04-27_andersons-uniforms-contactless-sales.md

 ---
 There will be a one week transition period for the change-over from summer uniform to winter uniform during 18 May to 22 May.

+As from Monday 25 May, you are expected to wear full and correct winter uniform.

 [WHS Girls uniform list and prices](https://res.cloudinary.com/whanganuihigh/image/upload/v1588732423/News/WHS_GIRLS_ORDER_FORM.pdf)